Pori: Theatre and music

 Pori Symphony Orchestra was established 1938 and it is today known as Pori Sinfonietta.
 The orchestra performs in 1999 built Promenadikeskus music hall.
 The first city orchestra was founded in 1877.
 In its early years the orchestra was mostly performing light orchestral music and its musicians were German.
 The very first symphony concert was played in 1902.
 Most famous classical composer from Pori is Selim Palmgren, even called as "The Finnish Chopin".
 Pori Opera was established in 1976.
 It performs a yearly production together with Pori Sinfonietta and Pori Opera Choir.
 In 2004 they recorded Kung Karls jakt which is the first opera composed in Finland.

+Pori is known as one of the birthplaces of Finnish rock music, where the bands Dingo and Yö, among others, originate.
+With this, the concept of "Porirock" was born to define the music made by rock musicians from Pori.

 Museums

 Satakunta Museum is a historical museum established 1888.
 It is one of the oldest historical museums in Finland and presents the history of Satakunta province and the city of Pori.
 Museum building was completed in 1973.
 Pori Art Museum is a museum of contemporary and modern art.
 It was opened in 1979.
 Museum is based on the collections of local art collector and patronage Maire Gullichsen.
 Pori Art Museum is located in a former weigh house originally built in 1860.
 Other museums in Pori are the Rosenlew Museum which is presenting the industrial heritage of Rosenlew Company and the natural history museum Luontotalo Arkki.
 Toivo is the renovation center of Satakunta Museum.
 It presents traditional ways of restoring wooden houses with an exhibition of typical early 1900s home.